AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 To change the position of a marker on a connector use {api:anychart.core.ui.MarkersFactory.Marker#position}position(){api} method.
 It accepts string values like "start", "end", "middle", or ratio from 0 to 1, or a percent value as a parameter.
 This method manages each marker's position on a connector and can be defined through the dataSet as well.

 The anchor of the marker depends on its position and its connector's curvature, though it can be adjusted.
 Use the {api:anychart.core.ui.MarkersFactory.Marker#anchor}anchor(){api} method to set it.
 You will need to define a string value, chosing one from the {api:anychart.enums.Anchor}Anchor type list{api} Look at the next sample.
 Anchors are set for the markers, which are transformed to look more like arrows using the {api:anychart.core.ui.MarkersFactory.Marker#type}.type(){api} method.
-All default marker types can be found on the {api:anychart.enums.Marker}Marker Type list{api}.
+All default marker types can be found on the {api:anychart.enums.MarkerType}Marker Type list{api}.

 ```
 	// create data set